antaldaniel/greendeal/content/authors/admin/_index.md

 Climate change and environmental degradation are an existential threat to Europe and the world.
 To overcome these challenges, the European Union created the [European Green Deal](https://ec.europa.eu/info/strategy/priorities-2019-2024/european-green-deal_en) strategic plan.
 It aims to make the EU's economy sustainable by turning climate and environmental challenges into opportunities, and making the transition just and inclusive for all.

-Our automated observatory participates in the [EU Datathon 2021](https://op.europa.eu/en/web/eudatathon) challenge #1. {{< icon name="download" pack="fas" >}} Download our {{< staticref "media/presentations/GDO_Datathon_Submission_2021.pdf" "newtab" >}}introduction{{< /staticref >}}.
+Our automated observatory participates in the [EU Datathon 2021](https://op.europa.eu/en/web/eudatathon) challenge #1.
 We believe that introducing Open Policy Analysis standards with open data, open-source software and research automation can help the Green Deal policymaking process.
 Our [collaboration is open](/#contributors) for individuals, citizens scientists, research institutes, NGOS, companies.
+{{< icon name="download" pack="fas" >}} Download our {{< staticref "/media/presentations/GDO_Datathon_Submission_2021.pdf" "newtab" >}}competition presentation{{< /staticref >}}.

 {{< icon name="hand-point-right" pack="fas" >}} Get involved in {{< staticref  "/#services" "newtab"  >}}services{{< /staticref >}}: our [ongoing projects](/#projects), team of [contributors](/#contributors), [open-source libraries](/#software) and use our data for publications.
 See some [use cases](/#featured).